-Seasonal Prayer - Ordinary Time Catholic Communities of Oak Park and Neighbors
+Seasonal Prayer - Lent Catholic Communities of Oak Park and Neighbors

 In the 2026 Christian liturgical year, Ordinary Time is divided into two periods.
 The first period runs from January 12 to February 17, 2026, following Christmas and the Epiphany.
 The second period runs from May 25 to November 28, 2026, following Easter and Pentecost.